ericclack/pypreproc/README.md

 Really simple website preprocessor, enabling you to use includes on a static site.

-The preprocessor expects a single `src` directory, which it scans and then copies the contents to a `dest` directory, preprocessing any HTML files that it finds using the class in `tokenprocessor.py`.
+The preprocessor script expects a `src` directory, which it scans and then copies the contents to a `dest` directory, preprocessing any HTML files using the class in `tokenprocessor.py`.

-For example...
+The source directory can contain any combination of files and directories you like.

+For example, a file containing these `{% include %}` tokens:

 ```
 <!doctype html>